Develop an attitude of a dancer to explore your inner rhythm transitioning from Downward-Facing Dog Pose to Wheel Pose.

 In this column I’ll describe a vinyasa—the word can signify a particular position or movement but is most often used to refer to a series of movements consciously linked by the breath—a wonderful example of how a sense of dance can be preserved in yoga.
 This series of poses evolved, I’m sure, from yoga practiced less with ambition than with curiosity and a compelling impulse to see beyond the familiar boundaries of asana.

 Though the sequence can be great fun, it requires both shoulder and spinal flexibility, so I advise waiting until the latter part of your practice when you are thoroughly warmed up before trying it.
 To prepare for the sequence you can practice backbends and shoulder openers.
 Also, as you progress through the sequence, keep in mind that you don’t have to complete the whole vinyasa.
 The point is just to get into the flow and explore.

-Engaging the Shoulders
+The Importance of Engaging the Shoulders in Downward-Facing Dog

 The series begins with Adho Mukha Svanasana (Downward-Facing Dog Pose).
 Though a staple of almost every hatha yoga practice, a fully satisfying Downward Dog can be incredibly elusive even for veteran practitioners.
 I suggest that you begin in Balasana (Child’s Pose), sitting on your heels and bending forward until your torso rests on your legs, your head on the floor, and your arms at your sides.